gao-hongnan/omniverse/_sources/software_engineering/design_patterns/factory_method.md

 be registered with the factory during tests, allowing for controlled and predictable testing environments without altering the system's core logic.

-## 4. Empowering Good Design Principles
+## We Adhere To Good Design Principles

-The Factory Method pattern in the RAG system empowers several foundational software design principles:

 ### a.
 Single Responsibility Principle (SRP)